-BUS 180: International Corporate Social Responsibility and Sustainability Denmark
+BUS 180: First-Year Seminar - International Corporate Social Responsibility and Sustainability Denmark

-The course is a first-year seminar, requiring no prerequisites, though ACCT 201 is recommended.
-The course will not satisfy any major requirements.
+The course is a First-year Seminar - no prerequisites, but ACCT 201 (offered in Winter 2013) is recommended.

-Program Fee (tentative, paid to W&L): $2,600.
-This fee includes lodging, ground transportation for class activities, some meals, access to classrooms/PC labs.
+Program Fee (paid to W&L): $2,500 (includes lodging, ground transportation for class activities, some meals, access to classrooms/PC labs).

 Estimated Additional Expenses: Airfare - $900-$1200; personal spending money - $500